To browse technical FAQs, visit www.energystar.gov/buildingshelp

 ENERGY STAR certified buildings and plants are more energy efficient than three-quarters of similar facilities nationwide.
 On average, ENERGY STAR certified buildings use 35 percent less energy and generate 35 percent fewer greenhouse gas emissions than typical buildings.

-Energy use in commercial buildings and manufacturing plants accounts for nearly half of all energy consumption in the U.S. at a cost of over $400 billion per year, more than any other sector of the economy.
-Commercial and industrial facilities are also responsible for nearly half of U.S. greenhouse gas emissions which contribute to climate change.
+Energy use in commercial buildings and manufacturing plants accounts for nearly half of all energy consumption in the U.S. at a cost of over $300 billion per year, more than any other sector of the economy.
+Commercial and industrial facilities are also responsible for nearly half of U.S. greenhouse gas emissions that contribute to climate change.

 How many buildings are ENERGY STAR certified?